pchalamet/fbus/README.md

 `Publish` | Broadcast an event message to all subscribers.
 `Send` | Send a command message to given client.

-Note: the current conversation is used when using this interface.
+**NOTE:** the current conversation is used when using this interface.

 There are two kind of handlers: